bbc/catflap-camera/docs/INSTALLATION.md

 * Install picamera: `sudo apt-get install python-picamera`

-The RPi.GPIO library is already installed by default on Raspbian but if you need to install it:
+The RPi.GPIO library is already installed by default on Raspbian, but if you need to install it, or need to upgrade it:

 * Install pip: `sudo apt-get install python-pip`
 * Install RPi.GPIO: `sudo pip install RPi.GPIO --upgrade`

 ## Connecting the sensor

 Connect your reed switch to [pin 24](http://pi.gadgetoid.com/pinout/pin18_gpio24) and a [ground pin](http://pi.gadgetoid.com/pinout/pin20_ground) on the Pi's GPIO interface.
 You can find out which physical pins on the Raspberry Pi this relates to on the excellent [Pinout](http://pi.gadgetoid.com/pinout) website.

 ## Installing the camera